C2SM/git-course/README.md

 ## Getting Started

-To run this course on your computer, the following things need to be set up on your computer:
+To run this course on your computer, the following things need to be set up:
 1. [Git](#1-installing-git-on-your-computer)
 2. [Python and Jupyter Notebooks](#2-installing-python-and-jupyter-notebooks) (only for beginner course)
 4. [SSH key linked to your GitHub account](#3-creating-a-github-account-and-ssh-key)